“A renowned restaurant-with-rooms: gorgeous in décor, sublime in taste”

 Set-menu meals are served at immaculate tables in the intimate crimson dining room or out on the terrace surrounding by meadows and mountains.
 Every dish in our 5-course dinner was divine, and complemented perfectly by selected wines.
 A wild herb and flower salad with tarragon, mint, watercress, blueberries, edible flowers and a peanut sauce set the tone - quite incredible.
 Elegant presentation and creative flavour combinations are a constant.
 The highlight of our meal was the roasted duck with beetroot, pink grapefruit, kumquat and melting pumpkin, though the pudding - cucumbers marinated with vineyard peach, elder blossom meringue and puffed honey caramel - was also exceptional.
 Food art at its best.

-Breakfasts are much more modest and relaxed, though still very good; local cheeses, meats, handmade bread, and homemade peach and prune jams, all washed town with pots of tea and coffee.
+Breakfasts are much more modest and relaxed, though still very good; local cheeses, meats, handmade bread, and homemade peach and prune jams, all washed down with pots of tea and coffee.

 - Organic produce